 Tennessee-specific requirements (TCA § 68-11-906 and Tenn.
 Comp.
 R. & Regs.
 0720-18-.04)

-- Quarterly written accounting must be provided to the resident or representative without charge, and must reconcile to the penny against the facility's general ledger.
+Tennessee's resident-funds statute reinforces the federal safeguards.
+Any single-resident deposit above the statutory threshold under TCA § 68-11-906 must be placed in a separate interest-bearing account, and quarterly written accounting must be provided to the resident or representative without charge and reconcile against the facility's general ledger.

 Tenn.
 Comp.
 R. & Regs.
 0720-18-.04 (nursing homes) and 0720-22-.04 (residential homes for the aged / homes for the aged), both promulgated by the Tennessee Health Facilities Commission (HFC) following the 2022 transfer of licensing authority from the Department of Health, require: